Dexter2099/Mining-Gym/README.md

 This repository implements concepts from the open-access paper ["Mining-Gym: A Configurable RL Benchmarking Environment for Truck Dispatch Scheduling"](https://doi.org/10.48550/arXiv.2503.19195).
 The environment and experiments closely follow the approach presented in that work.

+## Attribution

+This prompt engineering project is adapted from [CBCodeHub/Mining-Gym](https://github.com/CBCodeHub/Mining-Gym).

+All original credit goes to the authors of the original work.
+This repo includes modifications and extensions for research and educational purposes.

 ## Prompt Engineering

 This program was created completely through prompt engineering with ChatGPT Codex.
 The project evolved from a series of iterative prompts, including: